badiaamakhlouf/DS_ML_InterviewBank/pages/unsupervised_learning_analysis.md

    - Eclat (Equivalence Class Transformation): uses a depth-first search strategy to find frequent itemsets.
    - FPMax (Maximal Frequent Pattern): An extension of FP-Growth that extracts maximal frequent itemsets.
    - CARMA (Class Association Rule Mining Algorithm): designed specifically for mining class association rules, which consider both itemset frequency and class labels.

+**Notes:**
+- You can find more information and additional questions about association rule mining on the following page : [Association mining](./association_mining.md)
+- ### Q2- What does dimensionality reduction mean?